Round Guide Rails VS Square Guide Rails for CNC Routers

 Applications

 While square linear guide rails once cost many times more than round technology due to the extensive grinding requirements inherent in the design, new manufacturing techniques and economies of scale have encouraged engineers to entertain the use of square guide rails in a broader application space.
-Square linear guide rails can now be found in many of the same applications that were once only supported by round guide rail.
+Square linear guide rails can now be found in many of the same applications that were once only supported by round guide rails.

 Most applications can use either round or Square guide rails.
 But some rails are replaced with the other type because the former doesn't work.
 Such was the case in a hospital-patient bed where the designer started with a square rail for axial movement.
 But the assembly would bind; it couldn't move freely unless the mounting bolts were loosened to allow some twisting motion.
 The bed frame simply was not rigid enough.
 The square rail had to be replaced with the self-aligning round rail.